Home

 Q

-quantitative analysis:Stock analysis that uses numerical information and numerical techniques such as DCF analysis to determine value.
+Quantitative analysis:Stock analysis that uses numerical information and numerical techniques such as DCF analysis to determine value.
 Value investors use it in conjunction with qualitative analysis.

 Back to Index